-b) LSA/Chef Review
+a) LSA/Chef Interaction

-- Review reservation numbers with the LSA-Diner to help determine quantities to prepare. - Inform the LSA-Diner if certain entrees are not being ordered so that the Dining Car staff may suggest items to customers. - Give the LSA-Diner an early warning when a menu item is running low.
+- Reviewing reservation numbers with the LSA-D to help determine quantities to prepare. - Informing the LSA-D if certain entrees are not being ordered (especially bulk items that are heated opened) so that the Dining Car staff may upsell those entrees to customers. - Giving the LSA-D an early warning when a menu item is running low.